 3. Non-US Corporations & Non-US Partnerships

-Where investors hold US assets, such as shares in a US corporation, in a non-US corporation, it is likely that in this situation it would be the shares in the non-US corporation that are passing on death rather than the underlying investments held in the US corporation.
-As a result, US FET should not arise.
+Where investors hold US assets, such as shares in a US corporation, in a non-US corporation as classified under US domestic law, it is likely that in this situation it would be the shares in the non-US corporation that are passing on death rather than the underlying investments held in the US corporation.
+Shares in a non-US corporation are outside of scope of US FET.

 Does holding US shares or other US investments through an Irish nominee remove the exposure to US FET?

-What are the US FET implications where a person holds US assets in their Approved Retirement Fund (ARF)?
+What are the US FET implications where a person holds US assets in their Approved Retirement Fund (ARF) or Vested Personal Retirement Savings Account (PRSA)?

 What are the US FET implications where a person holds US assets in other pension structures?